 The kids, Amar and Emile, are running around the stage shooting sparks at each other and Duncan, their seven-year-old foil.
 Jack is plugging away on the MOOG.
 Even the artificial light show reflects how dreadful the music is, barely using any colors except grey while the lights move like sludge.
 Siouxsie is not impressed.

 I crank up my guitar at double the tempo that Jack is playing on the MOOG.
-Mike on drums and Emile on bass follow my tempo. while Jack continues at half-speed.
-We play two measures for every measure Jack plays.
+Mike on drums and Emile on bass follow my tempo. while Jack continues at half our speed.
+We play two measures for every measure he plays.
 Siouxsie jumps in with her vocals at Jack’s tempo, shifting suddenly to double speed when she wants.
 It works perfectly; Siouxsie controls the shifts as she interprets the lyrics to her own creative purposes.
+Jack doubles his tempo and the lights flash into brilliance.
+I trust Jack will be suitably inspired.

-“Better than Sid Vicious?”
+“Better than with Sid Vicious?”
 I ask her when she finishes.

 “Don’t remind me.”